Volley Week logo

 Levski with a 3:0 win against Beroe and an eye on the derby with Lokomotiv

-The champion Levski Sofia continued their victorious march in efbet Super Volley, after decisively defeating Beroe 2016 with 3:0 (25:19, 25:15, 25:14) and retained second place in the temporary standings.
+Champions Levski Sofia continued their victorious march in efbet Super Volley, after decisively defeating Beroe 2016 with 3:0 (25:19, 25:15, 25:14) and maintaining second place in the interim standings.

-However, attention is already turning to the next challenge – the direct battle for the top spot against the leader Lokomotiv Avia (Plovdiv).
-The derby of the round is on February 21 at 19:00 in Levski Sofia Hall and could prove decisive for first position.
+However, all eyes are now on the next challenge – the direct battle for the top against the leader Lokomotiv Avia (Plovdiv).
+The derby of the round is on February 21st at 7:00 PM in Levski Sofia Hall and could prove decisive for the first position.

-Against the Stara Zagora team, 'the Blues' left no doubt as to who dictated the pace.
+Against the team from Stara Zagora, the "blues" left no doubt as to who dictated the tempo.
 Nikolay Zhelyazkov's team dominated in all elements and closed the match in three sets in just over an hour of play.

-The match was officiated by Bulgaria's referee No. 1, Ivaylo Ivanov, who had a calm evening and showed only one yellow card – for delaying the game by Beroe.
+The match was officiated by Bulgaria's No. 1 referee Ivaylo Ivanov, who had a quiet evening and showed only one yellow card – for delaying the game by Beroe.

-Levski imposed strong serving pressure and solid blocking, with the third set turning into a demonstration – the hosts took a convincing lead and finished the match without tension.
+Levski imposed strong service pressure and stable blocking, with the third set turning into a demonstration – the hosts took a convincing lead and finished the match without tension.

 Image

 In this set, coach Nikolay Zhelyazkov also brought in younger players.
-Martin, the brother of national team player Georgi Tatarov, saw playing time, while Nikola Konstantinov and Adrian Ganev even scored one point each from attack.
-Konstantinov was watched by his father - the opera singer Yulian Konstantinov, brother of legend Plamen Konstantinov.
+Martin Tatarov, brother of national player Georgi Tatarov, saw playing time, while Nikola Konstantinov and Adrian Ganev even scored one point each from attack.
+Konstantinov was watched by his father - opera singer Yulian Konstantinov, brother of legend Plamen Konstantinov.

 Image

-Lazar Buchkov was the most productive for Levski with 16 points, while Skrimov and Veisig added 10 each.
-For Beroe, Velizar Chernokozhev finished with 11 points, but the Stara Zagora team ultimately found no arguments against the champions.
+Lazar Buchkov was the top scorer for Levski with 16 points and was named MVP of the match, while Skrimov and Weizing added 10 each.
+For Beroe, Velizar Chernokozhev finished with 11 points, but the Stara Zagora team never found arguments against the champions.

 Image